Auroras-live/Throttle/README.md

 throttle(array(
 	'id'        	=> 'submit-comment',
 	'timeout'   	=> 60,	// Throttle user for 60 seconds
-	'passes'    	=> 3,	// if they attemps this action MORE than 3 times
+	'passes'    	=> 3,	// if they attempt this action MORE than 3 times
 	'interval'  	=> 15,	// within 15 seconds
 	'throttled' 	=> function($seconds){ // They've been throttled
 		$canPost = false;